The Pulse of K-Entertainment

 Why this comeback matters more than a routine release notice

 We have already seen RIIZE graduate from promising launch to headline-capable act.
-HITKULTR covered that jump when the group made Tokyo Dome history only 2.5 years after debut, and II is the first proper comeback that gets to capitalize on that scale.
-Context matters here.
-Korea JoongAng Daily and The Korea Herald both framed the EP as a six-track summer push built around "Do Your Dance," while SM Entertainment positioned the project as RIIZE in its most direct form.
+HITKULTR covered that jump when the group made Tokyo Dome history only 2.5 years after debut, and II is the first proper comeback that gets to cash in on that scale.
+Korea JoongAng Daily and The Korea Herald both framed the EP as a six-track summer push built around "Do Your Dance," while SM Entertainment positioned the project as RIIZE in its most direct and intuitive form.
 The Korea Times added that the group entered the cycle with three consecutive million-selling records already behind it.
-The arc since then is pretty clear: bigger rooms, stronger metrics, cleaner branding.
-We also saw that cross-market confidence in our look at RIIZE joining aespa on Kill Blue, where the group was already being positioned as part of a broader export push beyond the standard comeback lane.
-This new EP now has to prove that the music side can keep matching the pace of the business story.
+We also saw that export confidence in our Kill Blue coverage, where RIIZE and aespa were already being positioned as part of a broader cross-market push.
+This EP now has to prove the music can keep matching the business story.
 If it does, RIIZE stops feeling like a group that is arriving and starts feeling like one that has already arrived.

 RIIZE members standing on a rooftop at dusk in teaser imagery tied to the group's II comeback rollout